SpicyCitrus/Linux-Distros/README.md

-# Linux-Distros
-This is a list of a bunch of linux distros that you can download All distros are all on the desktop version no paid versions of distros will be uploaded here no lite or distros for older pc's/laptops will be uploaded here
+All distros are all on the desktop version no paid versions of distros will be uploaded here no lite or distros for older pc's/laptops will be uploaded here